w3c/wai-curricula/content/content-author/images.md

 {% include excol.html type="middle" %}

 Functional images convey functionality.
-For example, magnifying glasses for search functionality, and envelopes for print functionality.
+For example, a magnifying glass for search functionality, and envelopes for print functionality.
 Discuss different approaches for providing text alternatives for functional images, including for graphical buttons and links.

 #### Learning Outcomes for Topic